 The Council is responsible for management of the risks and uncertainties faced by the charity, assisted by senior staff.
-Last year, the Council formally reviewed the organisation's risk management process through the Safety, Safeguarding and Risk Committee, and the committee continued to monitor the charity's key risks throughout the year.
+The Council formally reviewed the organisation's risk management process through the Safety, Safeguarding and Risk Committee in 2016/17, and the committee continued to monitor the charity's key risks throughout the year.